 How to Interpret Days Deduction Outstanding

-A lower DDO is always desirable since it shows that the deductions management team is effective in resolving open deductions in ideal time.
+A lower DDO is always desirable since it shows that the deductions management team is effective in resolving open deductions in an ideal time.
 In contrast, a higher value DDO indicates that the process of deduction resolution is inefficient and needs to be streamlined more.

 A higher volume of unresolved deductions is also a sign of gaps in deduction coding, cooperation, research, and resolution.
 An organization with many unresolved deductions will be unprofitable.